When Beko got in touch and asked if we’d like to try their latest AquaTech Washing Machine Review, the WY940P44E, we thought about it.

 I panicked.
 I thought I’d already broken the 2-week old machine.

-I raged at the foolishness of a machine that just breaks.
+To be honest, I quietly *raged* at the foolishness of a machine that just breaks.

 And then I realised that the two items were slapping back and forth wetly, and then clinging to one side of the drum as they began to spin.
 My old machine used to tell me off for this, with an alarm about an ‘unbalanced load’, and I wondered if that might be the issue.